-The Examinations Team is part of the Quality Assurance Unit of the Academic Office and is responsible for the organisation, administration, security and operation of all of Anglia Ruskin's examinations for taught modules in accordance with the Academic Regulations.
+The Examinations Team is part of the Academic Registry's Quality Assurance Service and is responsible for the organisation, administration, security and operation of all of Anglia Ruskin's examinations for taught modules in accordance with the Academic Regulations.
 This includes responsibility for the production and publication of the Examination timetable, accommodation and invigilation requirements.

 The Team comprises five staff led by the Examinations and Academic Appeals Manager, Lorna Kempster.
-The Team is located in Ashby House (2nd Floor) in Chelmsford and St. George House (2nd Floor) in Cambridge.
+The Team is located in Ashby House (2nd Floor) in Chelmsford and Abbeygate House (1st Floor) in Cambridge.

 Anglia Ruskin operates a searchable database for you to find out information specific to each of the examinations for any particular module.
 In addition, students and staff can also access information about examination times and dates via the main Examination Timetable web facility.